 Generally, under many state statutes, you must reinstate the loan by a specific deadline, like 5:00 p.m. on the last business day before the sale date or some other deadline.

 If the lender refuses your request, consider asking a court to allow you to reinstate.
 A judge generally won't want to foreclose if you have enough money to get caught up.
 Sometimes merely offering to reinstate in front of a judge will embarrass the lender into accepting the reinstatement.

 Unfortunately, unless you can get a new loan, either kind of redemption might not be practical if you're already behind in payments.

 You have the right to challenge the foreclosure in court.
-If the foreclosure is judicial, you'll likely find it easier—and generally less expensive—to simply participate in the existing foreclosure lawsuit.
+If the foreclosure is judicial, you'll likely find it easier and generally less expensive to participate in the existing foreclosure lawsuit.
 But if the foreclosure is nonjudicial, you'll have to file your own lawsuit to raise defenses to the foreclosure.

 After a foreclosure sale, you might get a notice telling you who bought the property and the sale price.
 If the sale brought in enough to repay the loan, including all foreclosure fees and costs, and any other liens on the property, as well as some extra money, you're entitled to the excess proceeds, called a "surplus."

-This article covers many of the rights you have in a foreclosure, but—of course—others exist.
+This article covers many of the rights you have in a foreclosure, but others exist.
 Your rights in a foreclosure can vary a great deal depending on your jurisdiction and situation.
-To get detailed information about your rights, consider talking to a local foreclosure lawyer.
+State law, for example, might provide you with more foreclosure protections.